Magnetic Moment Calculator

 Magnetic moment calculator

-Computation of the magnetic moment of an atom is simple with our calculator.
+The computation of the magnetic moment of an atom is simple with our calculator.
 It is enough to specify the total quantum numbers